Updated October 16, 2020

 7. How does someone get Economic Impact Payments?

 The IRS will calculate and send payments (by direct deposit or paper check) to eligible taxpayers who filed tax returns for either 2019 or 2018.
 Filing for an extension is not the same as filing a tax return.
 Social Security recipients, including Social Security Disability Insurance (SSDI), railroad retirees, and Supplemental Security Insurance (SSI) and Veterans Affairs (VA) beneficiaries (veterans, surviving spouses, or parents who receive Compensation and Pension (C&P) benefits) are not required to file a tax return.
-If someone already filed a 2019 tax return and received a refund, they do not need to do anything to receive the payment.
+If someone already filed a 2019 tax return and received a refund, they do not need to do anything to get the payment.
 It will be delivered through the same method as their refund.

 It is important to note that some people under the tax filing threshold may be eligible for important tax credits like the Earned Income Tax Credit.
-They will want to file a tax return to claim these benefits instead of completing the simple form.
+They will want to file a tax return to claim these benefits instead of completing the online form.

 8. Is there a deadline to get the Economic Impact Payment?